Davi-Bz/Pratices/README.md

-# Pratices
+# Pratices.

- first pratices in cpp with simple exercises.
+repositoy created to show the firsts pratices in cpp with simple exercises.